Geochemist Meyer Rubin, who predicted the Mount St. Helens eruption, dies of covid-19 at 96

 “I was like, ‘What?’ ” she remembered.
 “He couldn’t be serious.”

 But Rubin wasn’t kidding.
-And so off they went, darting in and out of at least 10 different museums.
+And so off they went, darting in and out of at least 10 museums.

-Rubin’s idea was an apt metaphor for everything he was, and for everything that was lost, when he died May 2 in a Manassas, Va., nursing home after being stricken with covid-19, the disease caused by the novel coronavirus.
+Rubin’s idea was an apt metaphor for everything he was, and for everything that was lost, when he died May 2 in a Manassas nursing home after being stricken by covid-19, the disease caused by the novel coronavirus.
 He was 96.

 He had the energy of men half his age, competing in — and winning — kayaking competitions well into his 80s.
 He was a researcher whose work at the U.S. Geological Survey included major contributions in radiocarbon dating, mass spectrometry, climate science, archaeology and water.